getcommitapp/commit/docs/software-requirements-specification.md

 - Budget & time constraints: 70K CHF budget; 3-week MVP timeline
 - Regulatory compliance: out of scope for MVP

-# Glossary

-- Stake: the amount of money a user commits that may be captured if the goal is not achieved.
-- Capture: charging the authorized stake when a goal is marked as failed.
-- Goal window: the scheduled time period during which the user must complete and verify the goal.
-- Verification window: the allowed buffer around the scheduled time for submitting verification (default ±10 minutes).
-- Geofence: a virtual radius around a location used to verify presence (default 50 m; max 500 m).
-- Dwell time: the minimum time a user must remain inside a geofence (default 5 minutes).
-- Destination: the recipient configured to receive funds when a goal fails (person, charity, or platform donation).
-- Winner pool: the set of participants in a group challenge who achieved the goal and split the captured stakes.
-- Group challenge: a private, invite-only challenge with a uniform stake and shared rules created by a user.

-# Appendices

-- Mockups/Wireframes
-- API reference (if applicable)

 # Points to Refine Later

 - Minimum OS versions for iOS and Android